Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 Basically what Side Panel is doing is:

-1. It saves time (fewer clicks, less navigation)
+It saves time (fewer clicks, less navigation)

-Without a side panel:

-You open a Sales Order,

-Then open the Customer,

-Then open their Invoices,

-Then go back again…

-With the side panel

-All that related information is already there

-You stay on the same screen

-Result: less switching, faster execution
+Provides all the relative information

-2. It gives context when you need it
+Gives context when you need it

-ERP screens usually show only the current document.
-The Side Panel answers questions like:

-Has this customer got overdue invoices?

-Is this product in stock?

-Is this order already shipped or paid?

-Result: You make decisions with context, not guesses.
+Allows informed decisions

-3. It reduces mistakes
+Reduces mistakes

-Many ERP errors happen because users:

-Miss important information

-Don’t notice related problems (credit limits, blocked customers, missing stock)

-The Side Panel can:

-Show balances, availability, and statuses

-Surface risks before you confirm or post

-Result: Fewer costly mistakes.

-4. It supports different roles without clutter
+Supports different roles without clutter.

-Not everyone needs the same data:

-Sales → customer history, pricing, credit

-Logistics → availability, shipments

-Finance → payments, balances

-Instead of:

-Overloading the main screen

-ERP.net uses the Side Panel to:

-Show role-specific information

-Keep the main form clean and simple

-5. It enables “next action” thinking

-The Side Panel doesn’t just show data — it suggests what you can do next:

-Create invoice

-Create shipment

-Open related document

-Continue workflow

-Result: The system guides the user, not just stores data.

-6. It scales with complexity

-As your business grows:

-More documents

-More checks

-More dependencies

-The Side Panel scales without redesigning screens by:

-Adding insights

-Adding relations

-Adding automation hooks

-## Lists vs. Single Entries
+### Lists vs. Single Entries

 The side panel behaves slightly differently when the user is viewing a list inside a navigator and when the user is dealing with an individual record inside a form.